mozilla-services/autograph/signer/xpi/README.rst

 Signature Request
 -----------------

-Supports the `/sign/data` and `/sign/file` endpoints for data and file signing respectively.
-Both use the same request format:
+Supports the `/sign/data` and `/sign/file` endpoints for data and file signing respectively. `/sign/data` uses the request format:

 .. code:: json